 Want to know how to build an iOS app?
 As a mobile developer, having a firm grasp on Apple’s App Store is essential if you want to tap into one of the most profitable channels for reaching ready-to-buy customers.

-In this guide, we will go over ways to maximize success with your app’s launch on Apple’s platform.
+In this guide, we’ll go beyond the basics to show you how to maximize success with your app’s launch on Apple’s platform.

 How you are going to build your iOS app is dependent on what it is you are making.